-How Does Sleep Change in the First Trimester?
+How Does Sleep Change During the First Trimester?

-Sleep in the first trimester is largely influenced by rising levels of progesterone, which is necessary to support the pregnancy but can make you feel more tired and uncomfortably warm.
-You may also find that your body clock shifts, prompting you to adopt an earlier bedtime.
+Sleep in the first trimester is largely influenced by rising levels of progesterone, which is necessary to support pregnancy but can make you feel more tired and uncomfortably warm.
+You may also notice a shift in your body clock, prompting you to adopt an earlier bedtime.

-Paradoxically, many pregnant women report feeling fatigued during the day and also having trouble sleeping at night.
-For those who do manage to nod off, research suggests that women tend to get poor-quality sleep in the first trimester, leading to daytime tiredness.
-While only 1 in 10 pregnant women meet the criteria for clinical insomnia in the first trimester, the prevalence of sleep-related complaints is much higher.
+Paradoxically, many pregnant people report feeling fatigued during the day while also having trouble sleeping at night.
+For those who do manage to nod off, research suggests that pregnant people tend to get poor-quality sleep in the first trimester, leading to daytime tiredness.
+Around 25% of pregnant people experience sleep disturbances in the first trimester.

-Neverending bathroom breaks and other changes to your body can also make it difficult to get comfortable.
-Many women complain of headaches and tender breasts in the first trimester, as well as bloating and constipation due to a slowdown in the digestive system.
-Some women may already start to experience heartburn and sleep apnea, although this is most often worse by the third trimester.
+The term “morning sickness” is a bit of a misnomer.
+Nausea and vomiting can persist all day and through the night in the first trimester.
+Frequent vomiting can sap your energy reserves, and may also force you out of bed during the night.
+Excessive bathroom breaks and other symptoms can make it difficult to get comfortable.
+Many people complain of headaches and tender breasts in the first trimester, as well as bloating and constipation due to a slowdown in the digestive system.
+It is common to experience heartburn and sleep apnea, which can worsen by the third trimester.

-Why Sleep is Important During Your First Trimester
+The Importance of Sleep During the First Trimester

-Sleep during the first trimester is more important than most of us realize, but for now those sleepless nights will most likely affect you more than the baby.
-Sleep deprivation in the first trimester has been tied to gestational diabetes mellitus and high blood pressure in the third trimester , as well as self-reported stress and depression.
+Poor sleep during the first trimester can lead to various health complications.
+Sleep deprivation and insomnia in the first trimester has been tied to gestational diabetes mellitus and high blood pressure in the third trimester , as well as self-reported stress and depression.
 Some research suggests sleep-disordered breathing may be a risk factor for miscarriage .

 The first trimester of pregnancy can be difficult, but practicing good sleep habits may help you sleep more soundly and increase your total sleep time.

-In the first trimester you can sleep in any position you like, but it’s wise to start practising side sleeping.
-A wealth of research shows that left side sleeping is the best sleeping position for you and the fetus in later pregnancy.
-As the baby grows, this improves circulation by preventing the pressure of the uterus from resting on the veins, back, and internal organs.
-Switching to this position early on may make the transition easier for those who tend to favor stomach or back sleeping.
+You can sleep in any position that feels comfortable during the first three months of pregnancy, but it is beneficial to practice side sleeping.
+A wealth of research shows that left side sleeping is the healthiest sleeping position during later pregnancy.
+As the baby grows, this position improves circulation by preventing the pressure of the uterus from resting on the veins, back, and internal organs.
+Opting for this position early on may make the transition easier for those who tend to favor stomach or back sleeping.

-On the other hand, sleep is a good thing to aim for in and of itself in the first trimester.
-Don’t worry too much if you can’t drift off on your side.
-You can also keep on sleeping on your back or stomach until this becomes uncomfortable.
-Pregnant women who suffer from tender breasts may try wearing a loose sleep bra for relief.
+Sleep is a good thing to aim for in general during the first trimester.
+It is unnecessary to worry excessively if you cannot drift off on your side.
+You can also keep sleeping on your back or stomach until this becomes uncomfortable.

 Sleeping Products to Help With First Trimester Sleep

-The first trimester of pregnancy is a very delicate stage, and it’s best to avoid any medication, especially sleeping pills.
+The first trimester of pregnancy is a very delicate stage, so exercise caution and consult your doctor before introducing new medications or sleep aids.

-- Practice good sleep hygiene.
-A good night’s sleep starts well before you get in bed.
+- Avoid blue light: A good night’s sleep starts well before you get in bed.
 Try to avoid smartphones, TV screens, and laptops an hour before bedtime, as the blue light triggers your brain to stay awake.
 Instead, consider unwinding with a relaxing warm bath, a good book, or a soothing music playlist.
-When nausea and fatigue aren’t acting up, sex with your partner is a healthy outlet that may help bring on sleep.

-- Consider how diet impacts how you feel and how well you sleep.
-You can also make changes to your diet and avoid eating right before bed to reduce discomfort during the night.
-Pregnant women who suffer from nausea in their first trimester should try to eat frequent smaller and nutritious meals instead of larger meals.
+- Be mindful of eating habits: You can make diet modifications and avoid eating right before bed to reduce discomfort during the night.
+Pregnant people who suffer from nausea in their first trimester should try to eat frequent smaller and nutritious meals instead of larger meals.
 To prevent heartburn, avoid spicy and fatty foods.
-If you need to, eat a light snack before bed, or keep crackers by your bedside table to ward off midnight nausea attacks.

-- Stay hydrated.
-Pregnant women are advised to drink copious amounts of water, but it’s better to get these during the day if possible.
-Cutting down on caffeine and other liquids in the hours preceding bedtime may help reduce the number of times you need to visit the bathroom at night.
-Of course, making a few extra trips to the bathroom is unavoidable in the first trimester.
-By installing a nightlight instead of turning on the light, you can reduce the disruption and help your body get back to sleep faster.
+- Stay hydrated: Pregnant people are advised to drink copious amounts of water.
+It is better to consume more water during the day if possible to avoid nighttime awakenings.
+Cutting down on caffeine in the hours preceding bedtime may help reduce the number of times you need to visit the bathroom at night.
+By installing a nightlight instead of turning on the light during each bathroom trip, you can reduce the disruption and help your body get back to sleep faster.

-- Sleep someplace cool and dark.
-You’ll likely be running warmer than normal, so it’s extra important to keep your bedroom cool.
-Creative sleep aids such as earplugs, a white noise machine, or an eye mask can block out noise and light to ensure a calmer sleeping environment with fewer distractions.
-And although you aren’t showing yet, it’s never too early to invest in a pair of loose, comfortable pajamas.
+- Sleep someplace cool and dark: You may run warmer than usual during pregnancy, so it is extra important to keep your bedroom cool.
+Sleep aids such as earplugs, a white noise machine, or an eye mask can block out noise and light to ensure a calmer sleeping environment with fewer distractions.

 Sometimes, no matter what you try, it just seems impossible to get a good night’s sleep.
-For women who find themselves constantly plagued with fatigue during the first trimester, a short daytime nap might be the solution.
-This is a delicate balance because napping has been associated with hyperglycemia, and too many naps or naps that are many hours long might make it difficult to get to sleep at night.
+For pregnant people who find themselves constantly plagued with fatigue during the first trimester, a short daytime nap might be the solution.
+However, too many naps or excessively long naps may make it difficult to get sufficient sleep at night.

 Mental Health Tips